 - distinct layer

-- LRU(Least Recently Used): evict the most recently used entries and keep the most recently used ones.
+- LRU(Least Recently Used): check time, and evict the most recently used entries and keep the most recently used ones.

-- LFU(Least Frequently Used): evict the most frequently used entries and keep the most frequently used ones.
+- LFU(Least Frequently Used): check frequency, and evict the most frequently used entries and keep the most frequently used ones.

 - ARC(Adaptive replacement cache): it has a better performance than LRU.
 It is achieved by keeping both the most frequently and frequently used entries, as well as a history for eviction.
 (Keeping MRU+MFU+eviction history.)